 invested in improvements and amenities

-Blackstone has focused on sustainability across our portfolio for over a decade, and our investment in StuyTown is no exception.
-In 2019, Blackstone completed the largest private multifamily rooftop solar project in the US, installing nearly 10,000 solar panels across 22 acres that approximately doubled Manhattan’s solar capacity at the time of installation.
-StuyTown has reduced on-site GHG emissions by approximately 15 percent since 2007 and in 2018 became the first private multifamily community in New York to be LEED Platinum-certified.
+Blackstone has worked on value-generating sustainable operations across our real estate portfolio for over a decade, and our investment in StuyTown is no exception.
+In 2019, Stuytown completed the largest private multifamily rooftop solar project in the US, installing nearly 10,000 solar panels across 22 acres that approximately doubled Manhattan’s solar capacity at the time of installation.
+In 2018, StuyTown became the first private multifamily community in New York to be LEED Platinum-certified.

-Learn more about our commitment to serving as responsible owner-operators.
+Learn more about our commitment to serving as responsible owners.